-You can only control your reactions to the behavior.
+You can only control your reactions to your boss' behavior.

 And you can propose structure.

-The ideas in this paper focus on structures you can create.

-Come in with structure.
-Structure helps calm your boss.
+The ideas in this paper focus on structures you can create to help work move smoother.
+And if you come in armed with structure, you may find that this helps calm your boss.